-In order to prevent users from stopping their use of advertisements, Google wants to ensure that ads and their LPs are highly relevant to the search query.
+To prevent users from stopping their use of advertisements, Google wants to ensure that ads and their LPs are highly relevant to the search query.
 In other words, Google wants to keep its users happy and loyal.
-That is why Google is focusing increasingly on both relevance and content not only of the ads, but also on the LP.
-In order to rank ads, a QS is calculated which, among other factors, is also influenced by the quality of the LP.
+This is why Google is increasingly focusing on both relevance and content, not only of the ads, but also on the LP.
+In order to rank ads, a QS is calculated that, among other factors, is also influenced by the quality of the LP.
 Read more about the Quality Score.

 Determinants of Landing Page Quality

 Relevant and original content attracts users and keeps them returning to the website.
-The offer of the ad must be coherent with the LP.
+The offer of the ad must be consistent with the LP.